ph-u/agalony/README.md

     - Pixel-filtering steps take **less than a minute** to complete, and these steps **need very little RAM**
     - Pixel-filtering uses RGB data sampled from user-defined areas on the photo, so the filters are **independent from the programming language used** to translate the photos
 0. Reproducible
-    - Same photos :camera:, same criteria :triangular_ruler:, same counting result :bar_chart:
+    - Same photos :camera:, same criteria :triangular_ruler:, same counting results :bar_chart:
     - Because the result only depends on the XY-coordinates, the RGB data sample would not change as long as the **photo size kept constant**
 0. Justifiable
     - RGB colour of filtered colonies **can be plotted and verified** by observation, so the colour ranges can be scientifically justified